airbr/golang-hugo-blog/content/posts/web-page-test.md

 The tests started to roll in.
 There was a lot of information and graphs and things to consider but one thing was clear: the LCP time was having serious issues.
 On the test it was taking more than 15 seconds to load, and visually watching the filmstrip it was clear what visually was taking so long to load.

-With this context I discovered what seemed to be the cause: The LCP Image was being included via inline CSS, had approx 6720 x 4480 dimensions and was 902Kb in size!
+With this context I discovered what seemed to be the cause: The LCP Image was had 6720 x 4480 dimensions and was 902Kb in size!

 However, I didn't stop there- I pursued further optimization by running another round of tests with a preload experiment.
 Even with the massive image on a mobile phone preloading the image improved the LCP time by more than 5 seconds by preloading the image!

 ## Deploy the information: results and filmstrips

-The LCP Image seemed to be a problem from the very first test results I received.
+The LCP Image seemed to be a problem from the very first test results I received from the other testing services.
 However, it was with WebPageTest's features that I was really able to gather the information in a way to make an impression.
 I shared the WebPageTest results in the organizations Slack with an introduction as to what they meant and why they were important.
 I just linked the test result and a beautiful visual of the test result unfurled.

 Additionally, showing the filmstrip to show the effect of the large image on the loading experience elucidated a number of reactions in favor of making changes from technical staff.
 I was asked to consult, and emailed with the webmasters at the organization.

-## Deploy the code, test again
+## Deploy the code/images, test again

-After some time to make plans to meet and discuss the webmasters set out to make changes based on my consulting advice.
+I made plans to meet with the webmasters to set out to make changes based on my consulting advice.
 There was a cultural recognition that we should take this into account in the future and pay a little more attention.

 There seemed to be three potential layers of response.
+I was unsure how restrictive the platform they were using was to making these changes, but there seemed to be a clear chance for quick wins.

 1. Reduce size of the image intrinsically - Easy to do once, but how to make a practice?